Aerodynamics

 Pressure Measures Consulting

 As the aerodynamic data we gather affects the work of all departments working on integral parts of the rocket, we provide consulting regarding some specifications they need to follow.
-For example, we provide the Structures Department characteristics such as size, position and diameter, for the pressure taps and probes they then design and produce.

 Requirements